GNSS spoofing

-In global navigation satellite systems (GNSS), a spoofing attack attempts to deceive a GNSS receiver by broadcasting fake GNSS signals, structured to resemble a set of normal GNSS signals, or by rebroadcasting genuine signals captured elsewhere or at a different time.
+In global navigation satellite systems (GNSS), a spoofing attack attempts to deceive a GNSS receiver by broadcasting fake GPS or other GNSS signals, structured to resemble a set of normal GNSS signals, or by rebroadcasting genuine signals captured elsewhere or at a different time.
+GNSS spoofing is a more sophisticated and deceptive practice than GNSS jamming, which merely blocks affected devices from being able to use GNSS systems at all.

 Spoofing attacks are generally hard to detect as adversaries generate counterfeit signals.
 These spoofed signals are challenging to recognize from legitimate signals, thus confusing ships' calculation of positioning, navigation, and timing (PNT).
 This means that spoofed signals may be modified in such a way as to cause the receiver to estimate its position to be somewhere other than where it actually is, or to be located where it is but at a different time, as determined by the attacker.
 One common form of a GNSS spoofing attack, commonly termed a carry-off attack, begins by broadcasting signals synchronized with the genuine signals observed by the target receiver.
 The power of the counterfeit signals is then gradually increased and drawn away from the genuine signals.

-Even though GNSS is one of the most relied upon navigational systems, it has demonstrated critical vulnerabilities towards spoofing attacks.
-GNSS satellite signals have been shown to be vulnerable due to the signals’ being relatively weak on Earth’s surface.
+Even though GPS and other GNSS networks are among the most relied upon navigational systems, they have demonstrated critical vulnerabilities towards spoofing attacks.
+GNSS satellite signals have been shown to be vulnerable due to the signals' being relatively weak on Earth's surface.
 A reliance on GNSS could result in the loss of life, environmental contamination, navigation accidents, and financial costs.
 However, since 80% of global trade is moved through shipping companies, relying upon GNSS systems for navigation remains unavoidable.

-All GNSS systems, such as the US GPS, Russia's GLONASS, China's BeiDou, and Europe's Galileo constellation, are vulnerable to this technique.
+As of 2022, all public-access GNSS systems, such as the US GPS, Russia's GLONASS, China's BeiDou, and Europe's Galileo constellation, are vulnerable to this technique.
 In order to mitigate some of the vulnerabilities the GNSS systems face concerning spoofing attacks, the use of more than one navigational system at once is recommended.
+In 2025, Galileo deployed a feature that allows supporting receivers to differentiate between real and forged signals using cryptography.

+The term GPS spoofing may refer either to a GNSS spoofing attack or to a distinct phenomenon more accurately known as AIS spoofing or first-party spoofing, in which a vessel or aircraft deliberately broadcasts false information about its own position via AIS signals, despite its crew knowing its correct position.